Mark N. Fisher: Environment

-In March 2021, Fisher voted against a bill that would prohibit stores from providing customers with plastic bags starting July 2022, arguing that the bill would increase costs for small businesses and transfer extra costs of paper bags onto customers.
-In the same month, Fisher introduced a bill that would have prevented elected officials at the state and local level from using the government’s electric charging stations without paying for it.
+In March 2020, Fisher voted against a bill that would prohibit stores from providing customers with plastic bags, calling it "Stalinist".
+He voted against the bill again when it was reintroduced in 2021.

+In 2021, Fisher introduced a bill that would have prevented elected officials at the state and local level from using the government's electric vehicle charging stations without paying for it.
 Democrats on the House Environment and Transportation Committee rewrote his bill to allow state employees and local elected officials free access to the charging stations for their personal vehicles.
-The committee then voted 17-5 to approve the changes and brought the bill to the House floor for debate, where Fisher proposed an amendment that would revert the bill back to its original state.
-His amendment was rejected by a vote of 47-80.
+The committee then voted 17–5 to approve the changes and brought the bill to the House floor for debate, where Fisher proposed an amendment that would revert the bill back to its original state.
+His amendment was rejected by a vote of 47–80.

-Minimum wage

-In March 2014, Fisher voted against a bill that would raise the state minimum wage to $10.10/hour.
-He also introduced an amendment to this bill that would exempt all businesses with 50 or fewer employees from the minimum wage increase, which would fail by a 45-88 vote.

-In March 2019, Fisher voted against a bill that would raise the state minimum wage to $15/hour.
+During the 2022 legislative session, Fisher said he opposed the Climate Solutions Now Act, calling it a "takeover of the economy".

+Gun policy

+During the 2013 legislative session, Fisher voted against the Firearm Safety Act of 2013, a bill that placed restrictions on firearm purchases and magazine capacity in semi-automatic rifles.

+Health policy

+Fisher opposed legislation to establish the Prescription Drug Affordability Board, suggesting it was a "price control" bill.
+During the 2024 legislative session, he opposed a bill that would allow undocumented immigrants to buy their own health insurance.

+National politics

+Fisher has criticized the indictments against Donald Trump, predicting that the United States would "devolve into a banana republic".
+In May 2024, he signed onto a letter condemning the jury's guilty verdict in the Trump hush money trial, calling the ruling a "political prosecution from a kangaroo court and left-leaning prosecutor" that is turning the U.S. justice system into a "third world parody of law and order".